The City of Calgary W.O. Mitchell Book Prize

 The City of Calgary W.O.
 Mitchell Book Prize is awarded in honour of acclaimed Calgary writer W.O.
 Mitchell and recognizes literary achievement by Calgary authors.
 Established in 1996, the W.O.
 Mitchell Book Prize is coordinated through a partnership between The City of Calgary and the Writers' Guild of Alberta, which administers the award as part of the Alberta Literary Competitions.

 Entries are judged by an independent jury recruited by the Writers' Guild of Alberta.
-The winning author will receive a $5,000 cash prize.
+Shortlisted authors have an opportunity to deliver a reading.
+The winning author receives a $5,000 cash prize and receives the award at the Calgary Awards Presentation in June.

 - The book's publication date must be in 2021.